 MAMBÉTY x 2

-Two of the ambitious shorts—more accurately, medium-length films—that Mambéty completed in his final years help to give us a fuller picture of his rich social vision, his sly humor, his ingenuity, and the enormousness of world cinema’s loss after his passing.
+Two of the masterpieces of the medium-length form (commonly referred to as a featurette or moyen métrage) that Mambéty completed in his final years provide us a fuller picture of the elements that define his small, but perfect, filmography—a rich social vision, sly humor, and formal ingenuity.

 Widespread hard times followed the French government’s devaluation of the West African CFA franc, but Mambéty spun tragedy into comedy in his lyrical Le Franc.
 A broke, congoma-playing shanty town musician, Marigo, imbued with Chaplinesque pathos by the comic actor Dieye Ma Dieye, relies on a lottery ticket and a lucky break to get his instrument out of hock.
 His troubles don’t end after he wins, however; having glued the ticket to his door, he has to take the entire door with him to cash in, heading off on a mishap-ridden journey across Dakar that will call for every bit of his quick-thinking inventiveness.
 “Some of the most fantastic, magic-realist moments in African cinema… So surreal it creates an African sublime.”—The Village Voice